IDMNYU/audiolab/docs/serge.md

 11. Scaling knob for *9*
 12. Cycle trigger (sends a pulse at the end of a cycle set by the Stepped rate) (Pulse OUTPUT)
 13. Knob for Stepped rate amount (sums with *9* x *11*)
-14. CV output for thee Stepped module (DC OUTPUT)
+14. CV output for the Stepped module (DC OUTPUT)
 15. "Hot" Coupler output - +5V if Stepped output is higher than the Smooth output; -5V if not (*AC* Pulse OUTPUT)
 16. Regular Coupler output - +5V if Stepped output is higher than the Smooth output; 0V if not (Pulse OUTPUT)
 17. White noise source (AC OUTPUT)